Portable Air Purifier Technologies - What You Need to Know

-With concerns over indoor air quality (IAQ) in the workplace, sick building syndrome, and high risks for viral transmission (in the case of the flu and the coronavirus), having a portable air purification system in your office helps address these concerns.
+With concerns over indoor air quality (IAQ) in the workplace, sick building syndrome, and high risks for viral transmission (in the case of the flu and the coronavirus), having a portable air purifier system in your office helps address these concerns.
 Air purifiers have many perks for businesses, such as clean air, which your HVAC system may not be capable of providing, and protection against virus transmission.

 The biggest bonus of all is reducing sick days while increasing productivity and providing safer workspaces.
 While the assumption might be that portable air purifier technologies may sound "small," they are mighty and can handle more than you think.
-Therefore, this article will cover everything you will need to know when researching the optimal portable air purification controls for your facility.
+Therefore, this article will cover everything you will need to know when researching the optimal portable air purifier controls for your facility.

 What Is A Portable Air Purifier?